 At age 4, your child might have completed these skills:

 - Language skills.
+Use sentences with four or more words.
 Answer simple questions.
-Use sentences with four or more words.
+Tell a personal story.

 - Social skills.
 Cooperate with other children.
 Talk about likes and dislikes.
 Become more creative with make-believe play.

 - Cognitive skills.
-Print some capital letters.
-Draw a person with two to four body parts.
+Print some capital letters or part of their name.
+Draw a person with four or more parts.
 Understand the idea of counting.
 Start to understand time.

 - Physical skills.
-Hop or stand on one foot for two seconds.
+Stand on one foot for a few seconds or hop on one foot two or more times.
 Catch a bounced ball most of the time.
 Use scissors with supervision.
+Able to learn to swim with instruction and supervision.

 At age 5, your child might have completed these skills: